-Therefore, to eliminate the \$16.3-billion+ of disrepair in Ontario's publicly funded schools, your government must maintain the existing special SCI funding at \$1-billion/year until the repair backlog is eliminated; and also maintain existing funding for renewal, amortized costs of building new schools, and operational maintenance costs.
+Therefore, to eliminate the \$16.8-billion+ of disrepair in Ontario's publicly funded schools, your government must maintain the existing special SCI funding at \$1-billion/year until the repair backlog is eliminated; and also maintain existing funding for renewal, amortized costs of building new schools, and operational maintenance costs.
 As well, your government must commit to the following new annual funding:

-+ an additional \$1.3 billion/year in renewal funding

-+ an additional \$100 million/year to cover amortized cost of rebuilding 346 schools

-+ an additional \$165 million/year for operational maintenance in schools

-= AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.3-billion+ repair backlog is eliminated and the \$1 billion of SCI funding can be redirected
+- + an additional \$1.3 billion/year in renewal funding - + an additional \$100 million/year to cover amortized cost of rebuilding 346 schools - + an additional \$165 million/year for operational maintenance in schools - = AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.8-billion+ repair backlog in school buildings is eliminated and the \$1 billion of SCI funding can be redirected

-The \$16.3-billion+ of disrepair that plagues Ontario's publicly funded schools accumulated over decades, so is not going to be solved overnight.
+The \$16.8-billion+ of disrepair that plagues Ontario's publicly funded schools accumulated over decades, so is not going to be solved overnight.
 However, we look to your provincial government to take the bold steps to invest in our publicly funded schools as critical infrastructure and, in so doing, make a critical investment in our youth, our communities, and our economy.
 We cannot lose another generation of students learning in abysmal learning conditions.
 It is worth noting that had your government adopted this funding approach immediately upon taking power in 2018, schools would have been in significantly better shape to provide safe, robust learning environments amidst the COVID-19 pandemic.
 We cannot underinvest in critical public infrastructure and then expect it to provide what is needed amidst a crisis situation.

 Reactive repairs waste taxpayer money.
-As true conservatives, we know that you will understand how much waste occurs when repairs and maintenance of publicly funded assets are done reactively - instead of proactively.
-Every homeowner knows that if you wait to replace your roof until the roof is actually leaking, the roof job is a much more expensive undertaking than to have simply replaced your roof proactively.
+When repairs and maintenance of publicly funded assets are done reactively instead of proactively, maintenance is far more expensive.
+Every homeowner knows that if you wait to replace your roof until the roof is leaking, the roof job is a much more expensive undertaking than to have replaced your roof proactively.
 Complications such as water damage, rodents and mold can significantly add to the overall expense.
-Sadly, because of the chronic and gross underfunding of school repairs for two decades, school boards are in a position that the majority of repairs are done reactively.
-We know that your government will recognize the waste in that approach and we urge you to please take the bold steps needed to significantly increase funding by \$1.6-billion/year - on top of the current funding - to eliminate the \$16.3-billion+ of accumulated disrepair in Ontario's publicly funded schools as quickly as possible.
+Due to the chronic and gross underfunding of school repairs for two decades, school boards are in a position that most repairs are done reactively.
+We know that your government will recognize the waste in that approach, and we urge you to please take the bold steps needed to significantly increase funding by at least \$1.6-billion+/year - on top of the current funding - to eliminate the \$16.8-billion+ of accumulated disrepair in Ontario's publicly funded school buildings as quickly as possible.
+We also urge you to determine the funding required each year to also address disrepair and inadequacies schoolyards and portables.